 NB: Upon completion of the course, the rating must be issued within 36 months from the date of passing the theoretical knowledge exams.

-The Instrument Rating is valid for 12 months from date of test; we are pleased to offer extensive advise on this and to be able to facilitate renewals and revalidations to the IR too.
+The Instrument Rating is valid for 12 months from date of test; we are pleased to offer extensive advice on this and to be able to facilitate renewals and revalidations to the IR too.
 For more on this check out our currency page.

 We understand the complexities of different pilots’ training needs so please contact us to discuss individual requirements